CKiilu/android-notes/bucky.md

 This modifier enables you to share values with all objects in a class.

  For example, members in a club initialized as a private int equal to 0.
 If the value of members in the constructor is set to member++; each object creation increases the members variable automatically.

+###VIDEO 47: MORE ON STATIC

+Use a static get method to call static variables in a class.

+With static type you can use a class instead of an object to call the static method; since static methods are shared among all objects.